-- The portion of any Sub-Fund's assets (prorata) invested in a Luxembourg investment fund or any of its sub-fund to the extent it is subject to the subscription tax; - Any Sub-Fund (i) whose securities are only held by Institutional Investor(s), and (ii) whose sole object is the collective investment in money market instruments and the placing of deposits with credit institutions, and (iii) whose weighted residual portfolio maturity does not exceed 90 days, and (iv) that have obtained the highest possible rating from a recognised rating agency.
-If several Classes of Shares are in issue in the relevant Sub-Fund meeting (ii) to (iv) above, only those Classes of Shares meeting (i) above will benefit from this exemption; - Any Sub-Fund, whose main objective is the investment in microfinance institutions; and - Any Sub-Fund, (i) whose securities are listed or traded on a stock exchange and (ii) whose exclusive object is to replicate the performance of one or more indices.
-If several Classes of Shares are in issue in the relevant Sub-Fund meeting (ii) above, only those Classes of Shares meeting (i) above will benefit from this exemption.
+- The portion of any Sub-Fund's assets (prorata) invested in a Luxembourg investment fund or any of its sub-fund to the extent it is subject to the subscription tax; - Any Sub-Fund (i) whose shares are only held by Institutional Investor(s), and (ii) which are authorised as short-term money market funds in accordance with Regulation (EU) 2017/1131 and (iii) that have obtained the highest possible rating from a recognised rating agency.
+If several Classes of Shares are in issue in the relevant Sub-Fund meeting (ii) to (iii) above, only those Classes of Shares meeting (i) above will benefit from this exemption; - Any Sub-Fund, whose main objective is the investment in microfinance institutions; and

+- Any Sub-Fund, (i) whose shares are listed or traded on a stock exchange and (ii) whose exclusive object is to replicate the performance of one or more indices.
+If several Classes of Shares are in issue in the relevant Sub-Fund meeting (ii) above, only those Classes of Shares meeting (i) above will benefit from this exemption. - Any Sub-Fund whose shares are reserved for (i) institutions for occupational retirement pension or similar investment vehicles, set-up on initiative of one or more employers, (ii) companies of one or more employers investing funds they hold to provide retirement benefits to their employees and (iii) savers in the context of a pan-European personal pension product established under Regulation (EU) 2019/1238 of the European Parliament and of the Council of 20 June 2019 on a pan-European personal pension product (PEPP).